 Sports Tours offer an opportunity to spend six days away with your team in one of the largest University Sports Festivals in the world.
-Teams have the chance to enter into one of the 30 different sporting competitions, enjoy time submitting their concept/idea for your event to the Ents team at the Students' Union.
+Teams have the chance to enter into one of the 30 different sporting competitions, enjoy time Clubs have the chance to apply to Host a takeover by submitting their concept/idea for your event to the Ents team at the Students' Union.
 When submitting an idea, make sure you consider: